Published in Ocular Surface

 Preservative vs. preservative-free artificial tears

-When choosing artificial tears, many practitioners are replacing eye drops containing preservatives with preservative-free eye drops due to studies that have found corneal damage and ocular discomfort linked with long-term use of preservative drops.
+When choosing artificial tears, many practitioners are replacing eye drops containing preservatives with preservative-free options due to studies that have found corneal damage and ocular discomfort linked with long-term use of preservative drops.

-On a cellular level, Sherwood et al. 1989 discovered an increase in inflammatory cells in the conjunctival epithelium along with a significant decrease in the number of goblet cells in eyes treated with preservative eye drops.3
+On a cellular level, using preservative drops resulted in an increase in inflammatory cells in the conjunctival epithelium, along with a significant decrease in the number of goblet cells in eyes treated with preservative eye drops.3

-On the other hand, Berdy et al. 1992 found that preservative-free artificial tears induced significantly less epithelial damage than preservative versions.4 Furthermore, Nasser et al. 2018 reported that 97% of patients who were switched to preservative-free artificial tears experienced an improved Ocular Surface Disease Index © (OSDI) along with a reduction in superficial punctate keratitis.5
+Preservative-free artificial tears induced significantly less epithelial damage than preservative versions.4 Nasser et al. reported that 97% of patients who were switched to preservative-free artificial tears experienced an improved Ocular Surface Disease Index (OSDI) along with a reduction in superficial punctate keratitis (SPK).5

 Gel artificial tears are the next preferred choice if liquid artificial tears are not sufficient or are being instilled more than four times a day.
-They can help those patients with more moderate to severe dry eye or lagophthalmos to help cover the exposed part of the eye when sleeping.
+They can help those patients with more moderate to severe dry eye or lagophthalmos, helping cover the exposed part of the eye when sleeping.

 Pros of gel artificial tears